giovannibaratta/TerraApprove/jekyll/README.md

 > :warning: It's up to the user to implement the necessary logic to ask the user for approval.

+A GitHub Action is also provided to simplify the integration in a GitHub workflow.
+See [here](https://github.com/marketplace/actions/terraapprove) for more details.

 ## Usage

 1. You need a Terraform code base and the relative Terraform plan.
 The Terraform plan must be in JSON format.